delhoume/vliv/README.md

 It works better on pre-computed pyramidal TIFFs.

-The three sample plugins show how to use API to implement dynamic loading (computation) of data
+The three sample plugins show how to use API to implement dynamic loading (computation) of data The installer for released version 2.5.2 contains all compiled plugins.

 ![Screenshot](https://github.com/delhoume/vliv/blob/main/screenshot.jpg "Screenshot")